jshum/blog/_posts/2014-01-02-ruby-installation-guide.md

 a) (Mac) + (Linux) : [Instructions][3]

 4) Install desired version of ruby
-`rbenv install 2.0.0` and do `rbenv rehash`
+`rbenv install 2.0.0` and `rbenv global 2.0.0` and do `rbenv rehash`

 5) Before using zanhealth, install following packages on ubuntu

+6) At this point in time, do `which ruby` and see that it points to the .shim one.
+You may have to open a new terminal.

+7) Install the following if you intend to use heroku rails
 ```bash
 sudo apt-get install libpq-dev
 sudo apt-get install libsqlite3-dev
 sudo apt-get install nodejs
 ```

-6) At this point in time, do `which ruby` and see if it's the one you just installed.
-You may have to open a new terminal.
+8) Check that `which gem` points to the .shims one

+9) Install the bundler gem `gem install bundler`.
+(Additionally do `rbenv rehash`)

+10) Again do `which bundler`, it should point to your .shims one.
+If it doesn't, then you may have to remove a current installation of bundler by `rm -rf ~/.bundler`

-7) `cd` into project directory that contains Gemfile
+11) `cd` into project directory that contains Gemfile

 (Alternatively, you can use a rbenv plugin called rbenv-bundler which will separate all your gemsets.
 I didn't see the necessity yet, until I get dependency conflicts.)

-8) Install the bundler gem `gem install bundler`.
-(Additionally do `rbenv rehash`)

-9) Again, do `which bundler`, this should hopefully be inside the ruby directory you just installed.

-10) If this is the case, install gems for bundle (should install rails if you have RoR project) `bundle install`
+12) If this is the case, install gems for bundle (should install rails if you have RoR project) `bundle install`

-11) Test server out
+13) Test server out
 `bundle exec rails server`